isacoding/crowdfunding_back_end/README.md

   - [x] The supporter/user (i.e. who created the pledge)
   - [x] Whether the pledge is anonymous or not
   - [x] A comment to go along with the pledge
-- [x] Implement suitable update/delete functionality, e.g., should a project owner be allowed to update a project description?
+- [x] Implement suitable update/delete functionality, e.g. should a project owner be allowed to update a project description?
-- [x] Implement suitable permissions, e.g., who is allowed to delete a pledge?
+- [x] Implement suitable permissions, e.g. who is allowed to delete a pledge?
 - [x] Return the relevant status codes for both successful and unsuccessful requests to the API.
-- [x] Handle failed requests gracefully (e.g., you should have a custom 404 page rather than the default error page).
+- [x] Handle failed requests gracefully (e.g. you should have a custom 404 page rather than the default error page).
 - [x] Use Token Authentication, including an endpoint to obtain a token along with the current user's details.
 - [ ] Implement responsive design.

+---

 ## Submission

-Please include the following in your readme doc:
+Please include the following in your README document:

 - [ ] A link to the deployed project.
 - [ ] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
 - [ ] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
 - [ ] A screenshot of Insomnia, demonstrating a token being returned.
-- [ ] Step-by-step instructions for how to register a new user and create a new project (i.e., endpoints and body data).
+- [ ] Step-by-step instructions for how to register a new user and create a new project (i.e. endpoints and body data).
 - [ ] Your refined API specification and Database Schema.